-TAP entered into a sublease, which expired on June 30, 2022 and is in the process of being renewed, with the Donald P. & Katherine B. Loker University Student Union (the "Student Union") for rental of the food service area located in the Student Union building.
+TAP entered into a sublease, which expires on June 30, 2026, with the Donald P. & Katherine B. Loker University Student Union (the "Student Union") for rental of the food service area located in the Student Union building.
 Payments of rental fee are made by TAP on a quarterly basis.
 In addition, TAP pays rental fees based on commissions of the University Bookstore.
-Total rental fees paid for the year ended June 30, 2023 amounted to \$94,375.
+Total rental fees paid for the year ended June 30, 2025 amounted to \$74,274.